apache/flink/docs/content/docs/dev/configuration/connector.md

-Flink can read from and write to various external systems via [connectors]({{< ref "docs/connectors/table/overview" >}}) and define the [format]({{< ref "docs/connectors/table/formats/overview" >}}) in which to store the data (i.e. mapping binary data onto table columns).
+Flink can read from and write to various external systems via [connectors]({{< ref "docs/connectors/table/overview" >}}) and define the [format]({{< ref "docs/connectors/table/formats/overview" >}}) in which to store the data.

-The way that the information is serialized is represented in the external system and that system needs to know how to read this data in a format that can be read by Flink.
+The way that information is serialized is represented in the external system and that system needs to know how to read this data in a format that can be read by Flink.
 This is done through format dependencies.

 Most applications need specific connectors to run.
-Flink provides a set of table formats that can be used with table connectors (with the dependencies for both being fairly unified).
+Flink provides a set of formats that can be used with connectors (with the dependencies for both being fairly unified).
 These are not part of Flink's core dependencies and must be added as dependencies to the application.

 ## Adding Connector Dependencies